lanl/minervachem/README.md

-# MinervaChem - a python library for cheminformatics and machine learning.
+# MinervaChem - a python library for cheminformatics and machine learning

 Minervachem implements Graphlet Fingerprints and other utilities cheminformatics and chemical machine learning.